 Asian Illuminations Series:

 Virtual programs in spring 2021 included: Ink Dance – a talk and video demonstration of Chinese calligraphy; Scott Williams on the west coast Manila Galleon shipwrecks; and Bird Tracks in the Air, a book launch of Chinese poetry.
 The events were held in cooperation with the Asian Library, University of British Columbia, Vancouver Maritime Museum and Vancouver Asian Heritage Month Society, respectively.
-Recordings of the events will be available soon on the website.
+Recordings of the events will be available on the CSAA website.

 Several talks and demonstrations are also under development, including events on Japanese Kodo or Incense Ceremonies, Japanese Noh Mask Carving, the Art of the Tokonoma, the Cham Culture of Vietnam, Asia Pacific Folk Masks and Design in the Nitobe Garden.
 Programs offer rare opportunities to experience these art forms with Asian art and culture specialists.

 Check the website for updates, to become a member, donate or sign up for event notices.
 All programs follow BC Health guidelines.
 CSAA continues to increase program accessibility by offering more virtual online displays, videos and events while maintaining in-person exhibits and programs.

 CSAA acknowledges the challenges posed by Covid-19 and remains committed to presenting Asian art and culture programs now and in the future.
 We look forward to seeing you soon, in person or virtually!